 For those applying for a driving licence for the first time, as well as those who have to take a test:

 - The minimum age for learning to drive in Qatar is 18.

-- You will need: five passport-size photos (with a white background), your Qatari ID and a copy of your sponsor company ID, plus a letter of permission from your sponsor.
-This includes female applicants sponsored by their husbands, and men sponsored by their wives.
-Please check current requirements upon application.
+- You will need four passport-size photos (with a white background), your Qatari ID, your eye test receipt, and a copy of your sponsor company ID, plus a letter of permission from your sponsor.
+This includes female applicants sponsored by their husbands and men sponsored by their wives.
+Please check the current requirements with your driving school upon application.

-- If you are learning to drive for the first time, enrolling for a full driving course will cost in the region of QAR3,350.
-These courses include 40 hours of driving lessons and six of theory.
+- If you are learning to drive for the first time, enrolling for a full driving course will cost in the region of QAR3,500.
+These courses include 50 hours of driving lessons and 10 of theory.

-- Drivers who have licences which cannot be directly changed to a Qatari licence can choose from a ‘half course’ (25 hours, QAR2,800) or a ‘short course’ (12 hours, QAR1,950).
+- Drivers who have licences which cannot be directly changed to a Qatari licence can choose from a ‘half course’ (20 hours practical, 10 hours theory, QAR2,900) or a refresher course customised to your needs.